-- 3 Check the Enable Server check box, and then click Submit Changes. - 4 (Optional) In the Default Secret Key field, enter a default secret key that is used between the EAS and the access points.
+- 3 Check the Enable Server check box. - 4 Click Submit Changes to save your changes. - 5 (Optional) In the Default Secret Key field, enter a default secret key that is used between the EAS and all access points.
 This secret key can be from 1 to 32 characters in ASCII or in hexadecimal.
-To enter a hexadecimal key, it must start with 0x. - 5 In the Authorization Time field, enter the amount of time that RADIUS clients (access points) remain authorized by the server before they need to be reauthorized.
-The format is d: hh: mm, where d is days, hh is hours, and mm is minutes. - If you enter 0s, the RADIUS server will only authenticate a RADIUS client the first time it connects. - 6 Click Submit Changes to save your changes.
+To enter a hexadecimal key, it must start with 0x. - 6 In the UDP Port field, enter the UDP port number on which the EAS listens.
+Port number assignments are administered by the Internet Assigned Number Authority (IANA).
+If you change this value you should choose a number between 49152 and 65535. - 7 In the Authorization Time field, enter the amount of time that RADIUS clients (access points) remain authorized by the server before they need to be reauthorized.
+The format is d: hh: mm, where d is days, hh is hours, and mm is minutes.

+If you enter 0s, the RADIUS server will only authenticate a RADIUS client the first time it connects.

+8 Click Submit Changes to save your changes.
 To activate your changes, from the menu bar click Save/Discard Changes, and then click Save Changes and Reboot.
-For help, see "Saving Configuration Changes" in Chapter 1. - 7 If you entered a new secret key in Step 4 and you want to use this secret key for communications between the EAS and all access points, enter this secret key in all appropriate RADIUS Server Secret Key fields.
+For help, see "Saving Configuration Changes" on page 36.